anatlyzer/anatlyzer.github.io/index.md

 title: Home
 ---

-**AnATLyzer** is a static analyser for ATL, available as an extension of the ATL IDE.
+**AnATLyzer** is a powerful static analyser for [ATL](https://www.eclipse.org/atl/).
+It is available as an Eclipse plug-in which extends the ATL IDE with features to enhance developer productivity.

  <div class="slideshow-container">
   <div class="mySlides fade">